lbonanomi/scripts/README.md

 ### Visualization Things

 [braille_chart.sh](braille_chart.sh): I <3 the idea of welding  [sparklines](https://github.com/holman/spark) and [Grafana's](https://grafana.com) handsome line charts together in terminal.
-To try and keep things compact while still-showing discrete counts, values are displayed in 8-dot braille. *Please note:* this script is fun and the expense of efficiency and sanity.
+To try and keep things compact while still-showing discrete counts, values are displayed in 8-dot braille. *Please note:* this script is fun at the expense of both efficiency and sanity.

 ![screencap](screenshots/braille_chart.png)